 Sustainability risks are fully embedded within the Group's overall risk management framework.
 Climate-related risks are evaluated alongside other key risks-such as governance, social, and economic risks-to provide a holistic view of the Group's risk exposure.
-This integrated approach ensures that sustainability considerations are factored into strategic planning and are integrated into the operational decision-making.
+This integrated approach ensures that sustainability considerations are factored into strategic planning and operational decision-making.

-For further details, please refer to the Sustainability Governance (page 86) and Statement of Risk Management and Internal Control (pages 114 - 118) sections.
+For further details, please refer to the Sustainability Governance (page 86) and Statement of Risk Management and Internal Control (page 114 - 118) sections.